 The 6.7-inch Samsung Galaxy S20 Plus is an Android phone that has almost everything in the top-line 6.9-inch Galaxy S20 Ultra model, Buyers get a quartet of lenses on the Galaxy S20 Plus, headlined by a 64-MP telephoto with 3x lossless zoom.
 Unlike the regular Galaxy S20, the S20 Plus also boasts full support for 5G — every 5G network, no matter which carrier you're on — a Snapdragon 865 processor with a whopping 12GB of RAM and a 120-Hz, quad-HD AMOLED display.

 The Samsung Galaxy S20 Plus will set you back $1,199.
-It's now available for pre-order, and it lands in stores March 6.
-For the $1,119 starting price, you'll get 12GB of RAM and 128GB of storage, though you'll be able to upgrade to 512GB for an extra $150.
+That gets you 12GB of RAM and 128GB of storage, though you'll be able to upgrade to 512GB for an extra $150.

 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

-The Samsung Galaxy S20 Plus can be purchased through each of the big four U.S. networks — AT&T, Sprint, T-Mobile and Verizon — and will presumably make its way to discount carriers and MVNOs in time.
+The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, Sprint, T-Mobile and Verizon.
+Xfinity Mobile and Visible offer the Galaxy S20 Plus as well.

-If you're looking to reserve a phone for yourself, be sure to check out our guide on how to preorder the Galaxy S20.
-Some retailers and carriers are offering goodies, such as gift cards and additional credit toward a new S20 when you trade in your current smartphone.
+To make that four-figure price go down a little easier, retailers and carriers are offering goodies, such as gift cards and additional credit toward a new S20 when you trade in your current smartphone.
 Anyone interested in snapping up one of Samsung's latest flagships for the least expense possible should have a look out for the best Galaxy S20 deals before pulling the trigger.

 - Best Samsung Galaxy S20 deals